yfguo91/yfguo91.github.io/_pages/about.md

 - *2022.07*, I am invited to talk about Spiking Neural Networks at the conference on mathematics and aerospace.

 # 🎖 Honors and Awards
-- *2023.11* The Science and Technology Youth Talent Support Project of China Association for Science and Technology 2023.
+- *2023.11* The Youth Talent Support Project of China Association for Science and Technology 2023.
 - *2022.09* The National Natural Science Foundation of China 2022.

 # 📖 Educations